elj4v1/WiredPlayers-Docker/README.md

 - COMPILE_GM (If you want to compile the GM when you create the docker, put true)

-<h4>The variables have been implemented with default values, so they do not have to be set.</h4>
+<h4>The following variables have been implemented with default values, so they do not have to be set.</h4>

-## Conf.json
+## ENV for Conf.json

 - CONF_ANNOUNCE=false
 - CONF_BIND=0.0.0.0